McGill-DMaS/Kam1n0-Community/README.md

 ## Communication

 To interact with the Kam1n0 web services, we use the build-in ```urllib``` in python to send request and the ```json``` lib parse the json results.
 After that json results are pass to javascripts using ```cefpython```.

+## Licensing

+The software is developed by Steven H. H. Ding under the supervision of Benjamin C. M. Fung at McGill Data Mining and Security Lab.
+Currently, we adopt a restrictive Creative Commons licensing model: Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0).
+In brief,

+- Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+- NonCommercial — You may not use the material for commercial purposes.
+- NoDerivatives — If you remix, transform, or build upon the material, you may not distribute the modified material.

+Please refer to License.txt for details.